RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 2.md

 C	is	incorrect	because	broad	network	access	refers	to	cloud	computing being	available	over	the	public	Internet	rather	than	using	the	internal or	private	networks	typically	associated	with	a	traditional	data	center, but	it	does	not	pertain	to	the	administration	of	networks.

-### Question # 6 - Within	a	federated	identity	system,	which	entity	takes	the	response	fromthe	identity	provider	and	processes	it	to	determine	the	authentication	and authorization	properties	of	the	user?
+### [important] Question # 6 - Within 	a	federated	 identity 	system,	which	 entity	 takes	 the	response	from the	 identity	 provider 	and	processes 	it	to	determine	 the	authentication 	and authorization	properties	of	the	user?
 A.	Service 	provider.
 B.	Service 	party.
 C.	Relying	 party.
 D.	Application	provider.
 Answer: C.

-During	the	authentication	process,	the	identity	provider	sends certain	predetermined	attributes	about	the	user	to	the	relying	party.
-The	relying	party	then	uses	this	information	(name,	location,	job	title, and	so	on)	to	determine	the	appropriate	level	and	type	of	access	to grant,	or	whether	to	grant	access	at	all.
+**During	the 	authentication	 process,	the	identity	provider	sends certain	predetermined	attributes 	about	 the	user	to	the	relying	 party.**
+**The	relying 	party	then	uses	this	information	(name,	location,	job	title, and	so	on)	to	determine	 the	appropriate	level 	and	 type	of	access	to grant,	or	whether	to	grant	access	at	all.**
 The	relying 	party,	even	in	a federated	system,	makes	 this	 determination	 because	it	is	tied	to	the actual	application,	and	it	makes 	the 	decisions	 based	on	the 	policies, requirements,	or	regulations	of	the	data	being	accessed.

 A	is	incorrect	because	service	provider,	although	it	is	often	used	in	the same	way	as	the	term	relying	party,	is	not	the	correct	term	that	is universally	used	in	this	case.